EWater

+In support of its traditional business operations, eWater expanded its operations internationally to deliver international development initiatives across the Indo-Pacific region and beyond through its two businesses - the Australian Water Partnership, funded by the Australian Government Department of Foreign Affairs and Trade, and eWater Solutions.

 History

 In 1992 the CRC for Catchment Hydrology (CRCCH) was formed to produce a decision support system able to predict movement of water, particulates and solutes from land to rivers followed in 1993 by the CRC for Freshwater Ecology (CRCFH).